-Uhuru Kenyatta to be sworn in for second term
+Kenyan President sworn in after disputed rerun

-Nairobi (CNN)Uhuru Kenyatta is being sworn in for a second term as Kenya's president on Tuesday, bringing to a close the protracted electoral saga that has gripped the country in recent months.
+Nairobi, Kenya (CNN)Uhuru Kenyatta was sworn in for a second term as Kenya's President on Tuesday and pledged to work for national unity.

-Thousands of supporters and dignitaries packed into Nairobi's Kasarani stadium, while outside Kenyan police fired tear gas at some who tried to force their way in, local media reported.
+"I will devote my time and energy to build bridges, to unite and bring prosperity," Kenyatta told the huge crowd gathered for his inauguration at Nairobi's Kasarani stadium.

-This year's leadership contest has been rife with controversy amid allegations of vote tampering, an unprecedented high court ruling which nullified the initial vote and sporadic bouts of violence in opposition strongholds.
+The leadership contest has been rife with controversy amid allegations of vote tampering, an unprecedented high court ruling that nullified the initial vote and sporadic bouts of violence in opposition strongholds.

+"The election that we just concluded was probably one of the longest ever held in our continent's history," Kenyatta told the crowd.

+"Today, the 123rd day since we began on August 8, today's inauguration therefore marks the end, and I repeat the end, of our electoral process."

+Kenyatta also vowed to open up the country's job market to nationals of other East African countries and move toward a system of universal health care.

-Kenya's Supreme Court ruled last Monday that the October 26 presidential do-over met all the constitutional requirements, paving the way for Kenyatta to take the presidential oath of office again.
+Kenya's Supreme Court ruled last week that the October 26 presidential do-over met all constitutional requirements, paving the way for Kenyatta to take the presidential oath of office again.
 The opposition rejected the ruling, saying it was made "under duress."

-Veteran opposition leader Raila Odinga had boycotted the October rerun, saying it would be unfair because the election commission had failed to implement reforms.
+Odinga had boycotted the October rerun, saying it would be unfair because the election commission had failed to implement reforms.
 Kenyatta won with 98% of the vote.

 Kenyatta's first task: Unify the country